Open up your payslip and it will probably be a sea of information you don’t quite understand.

 The amount you get taxed can’t be more than half the amount you’ve earned or received that pay period (whether that’s monthly, weekly or another period).

-If your tax code ends W1 or M1 at the end
+If your tax code ends W1 or M1 or X at the end

 This means you’re on an emergency tax code.
 For example, if you start a new job your correct tax code might not have been worked out before your first payday.
 This means you’ll possibly be taxed the wrong amount to start, but this is usually updated automatically and will level out.